Chrys-code/UniMeetingsApp/README.md

 Name - Password

-- Mina Bowers - Minapass
+- Mina Bowers - minapass
-- Tobey Monaghan - Tobeypass
+- Tobey Monaghan - tobeypass
-- Joseph Franco - Josephpass
+- Joseph Franco - josephpass
-- Rianne Meyers - Riannepass
+- Rianne Meyers - riannepass
-- Nancy Jimenez - Nancypass
+- Nancy Jimenez - nancypass

 And any other user you can see within the application: name - firstname+"pass"